 A review of a compact digital camera that might be good for families: the YI M1 mirrorless digital camera!

 Today I’m offering something a little different here on the blog: a review of a digital camera!
 I’m always asked by my clients for recommendations on cameras they can get to help document their daily family life.
-While we all love our iPhones and the cameras on them are pretty great these days, there’s room in every family’s bag for a camera with a bit more power and options.
+While we all love our iPhones as the cameras on them are pretty great these days, there’s room in every family’s bag for these video cameras which offer a bit more power and options.
 Even with all the great professional camera equipment I own (which is like the one found using in Commercial production Toronto), I’ve also been on the hunt for a more compact camera that can fit in my purse for outings, but that’s better than my phone.
 Because while my Canon 5D Mark IV is like an extension of my right arm, even I don’t want to lug that thing around Disneyland all day…

 Enter the YI M1– a mirrorless, digital camera.
 It’s a compact camera that the maker touts as being built to deliver professional-feeling images with a system that’s more intuitive and thus, easier to use.
 I was intrigued when my husband (my own personal tech guru and founder of the tech blog GoGoDadget.com) pointed me toward this camera.
 He obviously knew I was looking for a more compact camera to accompany our family outings, and this seemed like a promising option!
 I was even more excited when they agreed to send me the camera and two lenses for free in exchange for my honest thoughts on what it could offer parents like me who want a great camera to document daily life and a beautiful way.
 (Read: sponsorship disclaimer.)